 Dr. Victoria Ramirez

-Dr. Victoria Ramirez, a strategic leader with over 20 years of executive-level experience in the museum field, leads AMFA in its mission to create an inclusive cultural space that serves as a hub for Arkansas and the region.
+Dr. Victoria Ramirez, a strategic leader with over 20 years of executive-level experience in the museum field, leads AMFA in its mission to create an inclusive and accessible cultural space for Arkansas and the region.

 Dr. Ramirez holds a doctorate from the University of Houston, a master’s degree from George Washington University, and a bachelor’s degree from the University of Maryland.